← Back to home

 How to Study a Chemistry Unit Here

 Each of the 15 chemistry units uses the same four-part structure.
-You do not have to follow it in a rigid order, but if you are not sure what to do next, start here.
-This is the path that takes most students from first exposure to real test readiness.
+You do not have to follow it in a rigid way, but if you are not sure what to do next, start here.
+This is the path that usually moves students from first exposure to real test readiness.

 Step 01